sunnythedev/ComplianceIsFruitful/README.md

 # ComplianceIsFruitful
-Angular 13 with PrimeNG, PrimeIcons and Firebase
+Angular 13 with Material, ngx-MetaFrenzy and Firebase